The BIGGEST charity challenge in the

 During equipment drop-off, vehicles must pull into the designated drop-off area and unload their vehicle and move out to park at an off-site location as soon as possible.
 Also after the race, participants must use the designated pick-up area to load their equipment.
 Due to the small event site area, we ask that participants please be prepared to unload and load their equipment as quickly as they can.
 We will have volunteers available for assistance.

 Please, please, please try and drop off your kayak and bike at the event site during the Friday staging time.
 There is a security guard that will be monitoring all equipment Friday night.
-The event site space is limited and there will be LOTS of traffic, so for your own peace of mind, we ask you drop your boat off on Friday.
+The event site space is limited and there will be LOTS of traffic, so for your own peace of mind, we ask you to drop your boat off on Friday.
 You can leave your bike overnight, or ride it from the parking lot to the event site in the morning.

 The event will be chip timed with mats in two locations: the start line, entrance or exit of the transition areas, and the finish line.
 See instructions on how to use the timing chip on race day: